World In Paris

 Visit Versailles Palace and Gardens, with or without the Trianons, on a small-group guided tour.
 The tours proposed below include transportation to /from Paris and skip-the-line tickets.

-Château de Vincennes is one of the few examples of medieval castles in Paris.
-Royal residence from the 12th century to the 18th century, Château de Vincennes stands proudly at the city’s entrance.
+Château de Vincennes is one of the few examples of medieval castles near Paris.
+A Royal residence from the 12th century to the 18th century, Château de Vincennes stands proudly at the city’s entrance.

 Château de Vincennes is a true medieval fortress with its walls, towers, and the highest dungeon in Europe (more than 50 meters high!).
 Just like in the old times, this beautiful castle in Paris is surrounded by a deep pit of 7 meters, and the access is through a stone pontoon.